TACC-Cloud/agave-docs/docs/agave/guides/jobs/introduction.rst

 Version 2.4 of the Jobs service is now in production.
 This version, code-named Aloe, is the rearchitected Jobs service with improved reliability, scalability, performance and serviceability.

 A new version of the Jobs service documentation is being developed.
-Until the unified documentation is ready, please see the old Agave Jobs service documentation for a basic understanding of the interface and the Aloe documentation in the links below for the up-to-date details.
+Until the unified documentation is ready, please see the old Tapis Jobs service documentation for a basic understanding of the interface and the Aloe documentation in the links below for the up-to-date details.

 The following links discuss details of the new production Jobs service: